dynamsoft-docs/barcode-reader-docs/parameters/reference/pdf-reading-mode.md

 ## Impacts on Performance
 ### Speed
-The SDK will loop the setting modes one by one until find as many barcodes as `ExpectedBarcodesCount` specified or timeout.
-The more modes you set, the more time the process may take.
-Setting an appropriate mode first in order or setting only necessary modes may speed up the process.
-If the barcodes is vector data in PDF file, using PDFRM_VECTOR will speed up the process.
+Setting `PDFReadingMode` to PDFRM_VECTOR or PDFRM_RASTER when barcode type (image or vector) in PDF file is certain may speed up the process.

 ### Read Rate
-Setting more modes along with different arguments may improve the Read Rate.
+Setting `PDFReadingMode` to PDFRM_AUTO when barcode type (image or vector) in PDF file is uncertain may improve the Read Rate.

 ### Accuracy
 `PDFReadingMode` has no influence on the Accuracy.